MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/setting-up/setup-template.md

 ---
-title: Starting from a Template Project
+title: Starting from a template project
-description: Setting up your first MRTK3 project
 parent: Getting started with MRTK3
+nav_order: 2
 ---

 # Starting from the MRTK3 template project